- Celebrate World Alzheimer’s Month with a Hearing Test! - September 14, 2020

 Hearing Services of Antioch

-If you or anyone in your family is struggling to hear, join us in celebrating Better Speech and Hearing month, and call Hearing Services of Antioch to book a hearing test for you and your loved ones.
+If you or anyone in your family is struggling to hear, join us in celebrating Better Speech and Hearing month, and call Hearing Services of Antioch to schedule an appointment to get your hearing tested.
 Together we’ll discover your unique hearing profile, find out which sounds you can and can’t hear, and recommend the best hearing devices that will help you hear in the situations where you struggle the most.